 The idea behind building the Pinacoteca originated in the early 19th century after the defeat of Napoleon.
 Many of the paintings that had been taken to Paris were brought back to the Vatican.
-The private collection has continued to grow due to various popes and donations until it reached its current size of 460 paintings.
+This private collection has continued to grow with various popes and donations.
+Currently, it houses 460 paintings.

 4. Transfiguration (Raphael)

 The painting depicts two stories from the Gospel according to Matthew: the Transfiguration and the meeting of the apostles with the obsessed youth who will be cured when Jesus returns from Mount Tabor.
 The mastery of the painting is shown in numerous ways, so let’s start with the color.
 Raphael was famous for his use of vivid colors.
 Especially now, after the painting has been cleaned, we can see the colors the way Raphael and his contemporaries would have seen them.

 Remember that this was made specifically to be an altarpiece, so it would be up above our heads.
 Our eyes are naturally attracted to brighter colors, and Raphael played on this perfectly by gradually making the colors brighter the further up you look.
 In doing so, Raphael is guiding you on how to look at this painting by using your own senses.
 The artist wants you to look at the scene below first and then work your way up to the top of the painting, culminating in Christ himself.

 This was Raphael’s last painting.
 Georgio Vasari, Raphael’s contemporary and biographer, called this painting “the most famous, the most beautiful, and most divine.”
 It was supposedly laid over his tomb during his funeral.
 Unfortunately, Raphael died at the young age of 37, supposedly from syphilis.
 He was buried, and remains to this day, in the Pantheon in Rome.

 5. The Annunciation (Raphael)

 Painted between the years 1502-1504, this is one of Raphael’s earliest works.
 It was commissioned for the Oddi family for their family chapel in Perugia.